aristanetworks/avd/docs/user-manual/avd-aap.md

 ## Requirements to get started

-- An accessible lab topology running Arista EOS.
+- An accessible lab topology running Arista EOS, CloudVision, and Ansible core.
 - An AVD project or Git repository with playbooks and an inventory.
 To get started, you may also use any of our [example topologies](../../ansible_collections/arista/avd/examples/single-dc-l3ls/README.md).
 - A RHEL instance running AAP.
   - If you need access to a RHEL instance, you can join the [developer program](https://developers.redhat.com) to get a copy.